Posted 3 weeks ago

 Instructions

-● Soak dried shrimp in ¼ cup (60ml) of hot water for about 10 minutes.
-Chop it into smaller pieces.
-Keep the soaking water.
+- Soak the dried shrimp in ¼ cup (60 ml) hot water for 10 minutes.
+Drain, reserve the soaking water, then chop the shrimp into small pieces.

-● Cut tofu into bite-sized cubes.
-Slice tomatoes into wedges.
-Separate the stems and leaves of bok choy.
-Cut them into 1-inch (2½ cm) pieces.
-Finely chop the scallions, and keep their white and green parts separated.
+- Cut the tofu into bite-sized cubes and the tomatoes into wedges.
+Separate the bok choy stems and leaves, then cut both into 1-inch (2.5 cm) pieces.
+Finely chop the scallions, keeping the white and green parts separate.

-● Add the dried shrimp soaking water and 2 cups (500 ml) of hot water.
-Bring it to a full boil.
+- Pour in the reserved shrimp soaking water plus 2 cups (500 ml) hot water.
+Bring to a full boil.

-● Slide in the tofu cubes.
-Leave to simmer over medium heat for 2 minutes.
+- Add the tofu and simmer over medium heat for 2 minutes.

-● Turn off the heat.
-Stir in the leafy part of the bok choy.
-Add light soy sauce, salt, white pepper, and sesame oil.
-Mix well then garnish with the green part of the onions.
+- Turn off the heat.
+Stir in the bok choy leaves until just wilted.
+Season with light soy sauce, salt, white pepper, and sesame oil.
+Mix well, then garnish with the green scallion.

 Shakshuka